Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 The least square fit minimizes SSE.
 When we add an explanatory variable to a model, SSE can not increase, because we could at worst obtain the same SSE value by setting $\hat\beta_{j}=0$ to a particular data set.
 SSR = TSS - SSE is montone increasing as the set of explanatory variable grows.
-Thus, when explanatory variables are added to the model,
-$R^2$ ad $R$ are montone increasing.

 When n is not large and a model has several explantory variables, $R^2$ tends to overestimate the corresponding population value, which compares the marginal and conditional varinaces by the proportional reduction in variance.